-The Study Abroad Office (SAO), Global Carolina, and the Mycenaean Foundation (MF) are pleased to announce the first year of the USC Consortium in Greece program (Greek Odyssey).
+The Study Abroad Office (SAO), Global Carolina, and the Mycenaean Foundation (MF) announced in 2019 the first year of the USC Consortium in Greece program (Greek Odyssey).
 Faculty and students were in Mycenae and Nafplion, Greece for three weeks during Maymester 2019, teaching and learning at the American Center for Archaeology at Mycenae (ACAM).
 Students participated in courses about geology, archaeology, and oceanography.
 Each course gave students the opportunity to experience hands-on learning, whether they practiced unearthing treasures underground or visiting volcanic sites.

 Allen Miller, Ph.D, USC’s Vice Provost and Director of Global Carolina, notes: “Homer’s depiction of Mycenae is the birthplace of the European storytelling tradition and thus in many ways the birthplace of our shared civilization.
 USC’s Greek Odyssey program offers students the extraordinary chance to experience this site directly, while living in a beautiful town on the Aegean coast.
 Students have the opportunity to learn not only about the history of Greek civilization and the practice of hands-on archaeology but also to take courses in the many scientific and technical disciplines that form the core of the modern practice of archaeology.
 This is a program for every student, from any major.”